Mathematical Foundations of Complex Tonality: Complex Chromatic Scales

 where $\rho = \tfrac{25}{24}$.
 The interval $\rho$ is well known in the theory of tuning and is variously referred to as the minor chromatic semitone or the small half-tone.
 Again, we could have taken $X_2 = \tfrac{16}{15}$ and $X_3 = \rho$, so we see that System III occurs in two variants.

 We have already presented the complex chromatic scale and the associated aggregation sequence for System I at \eqref{Scheme I chromatic scale} and \eqref{Scheme I aggregating sequence}.
-These values are recorded in Table I alongside the details the other two systems of complex tonalities with three semitones.
-Under System II, a calculation shows that the aggregation sequence is
+These values are recorded in Table I along with the details of the other two systems of complex tonalities with three semitones.
+Under System II, a calculation shows that the aggregation sequence starting at $C = 1$ is

 and the chromatic scale is given by

 This scale is characterized by the fact that the notes $C$, $D$, $E$, $F$, $G$, $A$, $C'$ take on just values, whereas the remaining notes are given by multiples of $\xi$.
 In the variant shown, we have taken $X_2 = \bar \alpha, X_3 = \alpha'$, which leads to $D = \tfrac{9}{8}$.
 In the variant where $X_2 = \bar\alpha', X_3 = \alpha$, we obtain $D = \tfrac{10}{9}$.
 In both cases there is a wolf interval, either between $D$ and $A$ or between $D$ and $G$.
 See Table II for further details of the variants of System II.
 Turning now to System III, we see that under its first variant the aggregation sequence takes the form